anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-database1.md

 * Explore the [aggregate function](https://sqlbolt.com/lesson/select_queries_with_aggregates) options to find the average `hp` of each Type 1 group.
 Try to order by the average hp from greatest to least.

 ## Submission
-Include your queries from the previous section in a file `examples.sql` and push your changed files to the lab repository to complete this lab.
+Include your queries from the previous section in the file `examples.sql` and push your changed files to the lab repository to complete this lab.

 ## Starting on ID3
 Once you finish the lab, you should start going through the same steps for ID3: